Can I get to the Boat Shop via public transportation?

 5:30 Dinner (6:30 on sailing days)

 Saturday and Sunday:

-Occasionally there are weekend events, but most of the time weekends are free time for apprentices.
+Occasionally there are weekend events and some weekend responsibilities, but most of the time weekends are free time for apprentices.

 May I use the shop for personal projects after work hours?